Aliases for RELB Gene

 - REL-B 3

 - IREL 3

 External Ids for RELB Gene

 Previous GeneCards Identifiers for RELB Gene

 GeneCards Summary for RELB Gene

 RELB (V-Rel Avian Reticuloendotheliosis Viral Oncogene Homolog B) is a Protein Coding gene.
-Diseases associated with RELB include prostate cancer and hiv-1.
-Among its related pathways are MAPK signaling pathway and NF-KappaB Family Pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription corepressor activity.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription corepressor activity.
 An important paralog of this gene is NFKB1.